saikatb/Customer_Segmentation_Recommendation/Customer_Segmentation_Kmeans_CLustering.md

 </table>
 </div>

+The max and min of the two columns have been found to identify the x and y axis in the plot.

 ```python
 Supermarket['Selling_Price_Peritem'].max(), Supermarket['MONTH_SINCE_LAST_TRANSACTION'].max()
     (18000.0, 12)
 ```

 ```python
 Supermarket['Selling_Price_Peritem'].min(), Supermarket['MONTH_SINCE_LAST_TRANSACTION'].min()
     (50.0, 1)
 ```
 A new datframe has been made consting of Cluster Number, Customer Id, Number of Customer in that cluster, and Percentrage of the Customer in that Cluster